 If your company provides a good working environment, you may feel all this hard work and sacrifice is worth the time you’re putting in.

-Not to forget the benefits that many companies provide, especially the big ones, like medical insurance, provident fund, office conveyance, etc. These things can really create a dilemma when you have to choose between your regular job and the idea of going freelancing.
+Not to forget the benefits that many companies provide, especially the big ones, like medical insurance, provident fund, office conveyance, etc. These things can create a dilemma when you have to choose between your regular job and the idea of going freelance.

 According to this research, the number of freelancers grew from 53 million to 56.7 million, in the US, between 2013 to 2018.
 And 47% among them have been Millennials.